libertysoft3/saidit/README.md

   - uncompressedJS = false
 - Change `db_pass` in development.update and copy it to /etc/cron.d/reddit
 - Change the `[secrets]` section in development.update
-- Change the password for installer created users `saidit` and `automoderator` (current password is 'password')
+- Change the password for installer created users `saidit` and `automoderator` (default password is 'password')
 - Enable `reddit-job-email` in `/etc/cron.d/reddit` to send emails
 - Install fail2ban
 - Use a firewall